The Clearing (Wolf Alice album): Singles

+The album's second single, closing track "The Sofa", was released on 11 July 2025, alongside a music video.
+The third single, "White Horses", featuring co-lead vocals by drummer Joel Amey, was released on 8 August 2025, accompanied by a lyric video.
+The music video for the fourth single, "Just Two Girls", was released on 9 September 2025 and starred Lucy Boynton alongside Rowsell.

 Critical reception

 The Clearing received positive reviews from music critics.
-The album earned a weighted average score of 80 out of 100 on Metacritic, indicating "generally favorable reviews", based on 15 reported reviews.
+The album earned a weighted average score of 80 out of 100 on Metacritic, indicating "generally favorable reviews", based on 17 reported reviews.

 In a five-star review for NME, Rhian Daly praised The Clearing for its sonic separation from Blue Weekend, featuring "more layered, nuanced, slower-tempo songs" than the band's 2021 release.
 For Daly, "the songwriting within them is so strong, they still make just as big an impression" as the "harder, faster side of Wolf Alice's oeuvre".
 Daly's review concluded by summarising The Clearing as "the kind of album that could only be written after the dust has settled on your twenties and the post-30 clarity sets in" and Wolf Alice themselves as "the kind of band that keep on getting better with every record, and here, they raise the bar on themselves once again".
 In a similarly glowing review, Sarah Jamieson of DIY labelled the record Wolf Alice's "boldest, most striking record yet".

 Writing for Rolling Stone, Jon Dolan highlighted Wolf Alice's "sweep and depth" on The Clearing, describing the album as "steeped in classic seventies and eighties influences yet never feeling like they’re just firing up a playlist of old bangers".
 Comparing the record to Carole King's Tapestry (1971) and Stevie Nicks's Bella Donna (1981), Dolan cast The Clearing as "a great album about the scary experience of honestly figuring what kind of person you are — and what the world owes you for the hard work you already do".
 Andy Von Pip, reviewing the album for Under the Radar, named it a "a classic that shows a band confident in their evolution, unafraid to shed what no longer fits, and stepping forward with renewed purpose".